-In conclusion, preoperative and intraoperative SpO2 (minimum / maximum) values are significantly lower in children with a birth weight below 1000 g (ELBW).
-During the procedure, ketamine + midazolam combination was administered as an anesthetic drug in most patients.
+In conclusion, preoperative and intraoperative SpO2 (min-max) values are significantly lower in children with a birth weight below 1000 g (extremely low birth weight).
+During the procedure, ketamine+midazolam combination was administered as an anesthetic drug in most patients.
 With this combination, intraoperative LMA application and the need for intubation were less than in the literature, no mortal complications were observed in any patient, and it did not increase the frequency of postoperative apnea.
-Therefore, the combination of low doses of ketamine + midazolam can be recommended in the anesthetic management of laser photocoagulation for ROP.
-Having preoperative lung disease significantly increased the need for intubation and CPAP in intensive care.
+Therefore, the combination of low doses of ketamine+midazolam can be recommended in the anesthetic management of laser photocoagulation for ROP.
+Having preoperative lung disease significantly increased the need for intraoperative LMA and intubation.
+Low birth and current age and weight increased the need for intubation and CPAP in intensive care.
 Factors prolonging ICU stay include preoperative lung disease, young age and weight, and intraoperative intubation.
 Laser photocoagulation for ROP requires experience in anesthetic management.
 Considering the postoperative follow-up, it should be performed by experienced anesthesiologists in a multidisciplinary hospital.